lamquang4/lamquang4/README.md

 - Built a full-stack fashion e-commerce web app with separate admin and client interfaces
 - Designed a nested variant system in MongoDB where each product supports multiple colors, each color contains multiple sizes, with independent stock tracking per size
-- Implemented fullstack architecture using Next.js API Routes as backend, integrated MongoDB for data persistence, and NextAuth.js for user authentication and session management
+- Architected a fullstack solution using Next.js API Routes as backend, integrated MongoDB for data persistence, and NextAuth.js for user authentication and session management

 **Technologies:** Next.js, Typescript, TailwindCSS, SWR, NextAuth.js, MongoDB